Meet the Softball Coaches

 Head Coach: Nic Nelson

 Beginning his coaching career at Lake Land College in 2008, Coach Nelson has built a legacy with the Laker softball program.
 In his ten years he and his teams have made eight appearances at the NJCAA Division 1 World Series finishing fourth overall in 2017.
 They have made ten appearances at the NJCAA Division 1 Region 24 Tournament Championship, winning eight titles and finishing second the other two years.
 Coach Nelson has won seven Great Rivers Athletic Conference Championships and his teams have continuously achieved record setting seasons.

 During his time as a Lake Land College coach his teams have a combined record of 523 wins and 129 losses, making Nelson the Winningest Softball Coach in Lake Land College history.
 He has also been named National Junior College Athletic Association (NJCAA) and Region 24 Coach of the Year eight times and Great Rivers Athletic Conference (GRAC) Coach of the Year six times.

-In the ten years Coach Nelson has been at Lake Land, the softball student-athletes have created a culture of athletic and academic success.
-As of 2019, 19 players have been selected as an NJCAA Division 1 All-American.
-As of 2019, 64 of his players have signed NCAA Division 1 scholarships.
+In the eleven years Coach Nelson has been at Lake Land, the softball student-athletes have created a culture of athletic and academic success.
+As of 2019, 19 players have been selected as an NJCAA Division 1 All-American and 69 of his players have received NCAA Division 1 scholarships.
 In addition to their athletic success, all of Coach Nelson’s teams have excelled academically with an eleven year collective team GPA of 3.41, 39 players earning an NJCAA Academic All-American recognition and a 100% graduation rate of all sophomores from Lake Land College.